 However, where services or activities are provided separately by another body this is not necessarily the case.
 Our governing body therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with school on these matters where appropriate.
+In the event a Position of Trust (POT) is raised in regards to staff working at the organisation using the premises, the school would follow their policy and procedures for reporting.
 This applies regardless of whether or not the children who attend any of these services or activities are children on our school roll.

 Our governing body will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-When pupils attend off-site activities, including day and residential visits and work related activities, our school will ensure that the proprietors of the activity/venue operate safe practices to maintain the safety of our children/young people and liaise with investigating agencies in the locality relevant to where the concern has taken place.
+When pupils attend off-site activities, including day and residential visits and work-related activities, our school will ensure that the proprietors of the activity/venue operate safe practices to maintain the safety of our children/young people and liaise with investigating agencies in the locality relevant to where the concern has taken place.

-In the event that our pupils attend alternative education provision we understand that this cohort of pupils often have complex needs.
+In the event that our pupils attend alternative education provision, we understand that this cohort of pupils often have complex needs.
 We ensure that the management committee or governing body of these settings are aware of the additional risk of harm that the pupils may be vulnerable to.
 We obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that our school would otherwise perform in respect of our own staff as defined in part five.